alephium/www/src/content/news/alephium-block-rewards-72d9fb9fde33/index.md

 <figure id="f83a" class="graf graf--figure graf-after--h4">
 <img src="image_c9069ba7e9.jpeg" class="graf-image" data-image-id="1*u09fRk117tukjKx9AVeWig.jpeg" data-width="786" data-height="486" />
-<figcaption>If you want to know the precise numbers, <a href="https://github.com/alephium/alephium/blob/master/protocol/src/main/resources/hashrate-inflation.csv" class="markup--anchor markup--figure-anchor" data-href="https://github.com/alephium/alephium/blob/master/protocol/src/main/resources/hashrate-inflation.csv">here is the GitHub CSV file.</a> (The first column is the log_2 of the network hashrate, a value of 8 means the network hashrate is 2**8 hash/second)</figcaption>
+<figcaption>If you want to know the precise numbers, <a href="https://github.com/alephium/alephium/blob/master/protocol/src/main/resources/hashrate-inflation.csv" class="markup--anchor markup--figure-anchor" >here is the GitHub CSV file.</a> (The first column is the log_2 of the network hashrate, a value of 8 means the network hashrate is 2**8 hash/second)</figcaption>
 </figure>

 - <span id="e7a1">*When the hashrate remains within the \[0 hash/sec, 1 Ph/sec\] range.